juergenschubert/docker-ubuntu-grafana-influxdb/README.md

 Here you do find the latest and greatest Grafana dashboard.

 ## PowerShell cmdlet
-Here you do find the latest PowerShell cndlet which will query the DD and publish the result to InfluxDB.
+Here you do find the latest PowerShell cmdlet which will query the DD and publish the result to InfluxDB.

 **More will come - let me know what you need**
 # Tips and tricks